The Not-So-Super Truth About Your Favorite Superfoods

 There’s something about the word “super” that’s admittedly appealing: super powers.
 Super heroes.
 The supernatural.
-But typically, we’re pretty cognizant that "super" is just an entertaining fantasy.
+But typically, we’re pretty cognisant that "super" is just an entertaining fantasy.

 So why do we still seem to believe in the “superfood," of all things?